ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Contract deployed to address: 0x6cd7d44516a20882cEa2DE9f205bF401c0d23570
 ```

-**Please copy and paste this address to save it somewhere**, as we will be using this address for later tutorials, so you don't want to lose it.
+**Please save this address**.
+We will be using it later in the tutorial.

 If we go to the [Ropsten etherscan](https://ropsten.etherscan.io) and search for our contract address we should able to see that it has been deployed successfully.
 The transaction will look something like this:

 ![](./etherscan-contract.png)

-The `From` address should match your Metamask account address and the To address will say “Contract Creation” but if we click into the transaction we’ll see our contract address in the `To` field:
+The `From` address should match your Metamask account address and the `To` address will say **Contract Creation**.
+If we click into the transaction we’ll see our contract address in the `To` field.

 ![](./etherscan-transaction.png)

 Congrats!
-You just deployed a smart contract to the Ethereum chain 🎉
+You just deployed a smart contract to an Ethereum testnet.

-To understand what’s going on under the hood, let’s navigate to the Explorer tab in our [Alchemy dashboard ](https://dashboard.alchemyapi.io/explorer).
-If you have multiple Alchemy apps make sure to filter by app and select “Hello World”.
+To understand what’s going on under the hood, let’s navigate to the Explorer tab in our [Alchemy dashboard](https://dashboard.alchemyapi.io/explorer).
+If you have multiple Alchemy apps make sure to filter by app and select **Hello World**.

 ![](./hello-world-explorer.png)

-Here you’ll see a handful of JSON-RPC calls that Hardhat/Ethers made under the hood for us when we called the `.deploy()` function.
-Two important ones to call out here are [`eth_sendRawTransaction`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_sendrawtransaction), which is the request to actually write our contract onto the Ropsten chain, and [`eth_getTransactionByHash`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_gettransactionbyhash) which is a request to read information about our transaction given the hash (a typical pattern when sending transactions).
-To learn more about sending transactions, check out this tutorial on [sending transactions using Web3](https://docs.alchemyapi.io/alchemy/tutorials/sending-transactions-using-web3-and-alchemy).
+Here you’ll see a handful of JSON-RPC methods that Hardhat/Ethers made under the hood for us when we called the `.deploy()` function.
+Two important methods here are [`eth_sendRawTransaction`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_sendrawtransaction), which is the request to write our contract onto the Ropsten chain, and [`eth_getTransactionByHash`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_gettransactionbyhash), which is a request to read information about our transaction given the hash.
+To learn more about sending transactions, check out [our tutorial on sending transactions using Web3](/developers/tutorials/sending-transactions-using-web3-and-alchemy/).

 ## Part 2: Interact with your Smart Contract {#part-2-interact-with-your-smart-contract}

-Now that we've successfully deployed a smart contract to the ropsten network, let's test out our web3 skills and interact with it!
-We'll be using [Alchemy](https://alchemy.com/) as our Ethereum API that lets us read and write to the blockchain.
+Now that we've successfully deployed a smart contract to the Ropsten network let's learn how to interact with it.

-### Step 1: Create a interact.js file {#step-1-create-a-interact.js-file}
+### Create a interact.js file {#create-a-interactjs-file}

 This is the file where we'll write our interaction script.
 We'll be using the Ethers.js library that you previously installed in Part 1.

-Inside your `scripts/`folder for the Hardhat tutorial create a new file named `interact.js` add the following lines of code:
+Inside the `scripts/`folder, create a new file named `interact.js` add the following code:

 ```javascript
 // interact.js